amjadalth/Linear-Regression-project-/README.md

 # Linear-Regression-project-

+## About the Repository

-This project is done by: Amjad Althinyyan and Shahad Alkaltham
+This project is done during SDAIA Academy bootcamp of Data Science and AI, in collab with https://github.com/shhdSU